 The latest budget drone to hit the shelves is here and we give it the full review treatment.

 When it comes to drones at the lower end of the budget spectrum it used be very easy to go very wrong when choosing one.
-These days, the standard of lower priced drones is much higher and you can actually get quite a lot of tech at around the £20 to £30 price point.
-Of course, these quadcopters are not trying to compete with the big brand DJI drones of the world but we are always keen to test out something new to the market – especially when it costs less than £30!
+These days, the standard of lower priced drones is much higher and you can actually get quite a lot of tech at a low price point.
+Of course, these quadcopters are not trying to compete with the big brand DJI drones of the world but we are always keen to test out something new to the market – especially when it costs so little

 So when the VN5 Harrier landed on our doorstep we were quite keen to get it in to action.
-A sub £30 drone with a camera – fantastic… so we put it through its paces.
+A low cost drone with a camera – fantastic… so we put it through its paces.

 Out of the Box